Lyndonna18/ga_js_finalproject/README.md

 Task Manager!

-For my final project, I will create an expense tracker for users to keep track of their expenses.
+For my final project, I will create an app for users to keep track of their expenses.
+The users can input a spending limit and their name to personalize the app.
-There needs to be an input field for the name of the expense, then a drop down area for the category, and means to add a category that is not supplied Categories include: food, education, entertainment, bills, and travel etc.
+There needs to be an input field for the name of the expense, and the dollar amount for the expense.
-Lastly the funcationality to submit a dollar amount for the goal for the tracker Stretch goal: Make it downloable?
-An alert when the goal is exceeded.

-Overview: summarize the goals of your app, and describe the problem your app is built to solve.
-Wireframes: Use a tool like https://awwapp.com/, https://www.mockflow.com/, or good ol zoom whiteboard to create wireframes for your project.
-Take a screenshot and link to the images in your readme.
-Your wireframes should walk the reader through the screen states, and should include short descriptions of each screen.
-It's a good idea to give your wireframes labels (like 1, 2, 3 etc), and to indicate which screens transitions to which other screens.
-User stories: a series of statements in the form of "When I {do X}, {Y happens}."
-These statements should encompass the whole functionality of your app.
-React components tree: Diagram out your component hierarchy, indicating which components are parents/children of which others.
-Indicate which components hold which pieces of state, and which props are passed to each child.
-MVP checklist: A list of all the functionalities that will constitute the bare minimum version of your app.
-Note that this list should be sized so that you can complete it by Wednesday, leaving Thursday and Friday to tackle bonus goals.
-Bonus goals: A list of awesome bonus goals you will work on after completing your MVP.
+Once they have listed the expenses they have the option to edit individual line items to make changes to their overall transaction history.
+They will also have the option to clear all of the inputs and start over from scratch.

+User Stories:
+The user opens the app and inputs their name and spending limit/budget.
+Upon submitting that information, they are taken to the expense tracker which lets them input as many expenses as they want.
+The total amount of expenses and the amount of money they have left in the budget is tabulated.
+If the user sees an error in an expense they can choose to remove the expense altogether, or individually edit that line items and submit the edit.
+The Clear All button will clear all of the inputs and take the user back to the homepage to stat over again!